tpcarlson/synth-diy/drumfiend/ASSEMBLY.md

 At this point you'll be faced with a lot of pads to solder!
 I found it easiest to solder a row at a time, snipping LED legs as I went.

-When soldering the components on the front board, be careful not to touch the small SMT parts with your soldering iron.
+When soldering the components on the front board, be careful not to touch the small SMT parts with your soldering iron or the male headers.

 <img src="images/24-sockets-and-leds.jpg"/>